Hamza Abdelkarim

-Hamza Mohamed Abdelkarim E Selim (حمزة عبدالكريم; born 1 January 2008) is an Egyptian professional footballer who plays as a forward for Al Ahly.
+Hamza Mohamed Abdelkarim Elsayed Selim (Note: (حمزة محمد عبد الكريم; born 1 January 2008)) is an Egyptian professional footballer who plays as a striker for La Liga club Barcelona and the Egypt national team.

 Club career

+Al Ahly

 Abdelkarim joined the academy of Al Ahly in 2020, after passing trials with the club.
-He was called up to the Al Ahly senior squad for the first time in January 2025, ahead of an Egyptian Premier League match against Pharco.
-Despite not making his debut in the game, the decision to call him up at such a young age drew praise from Egypt national youth team coach Tamer Hassan, who tipped Abdelkarim to become a key player for Al Ahly.
+He was called up to the senior squad for the first time in January 2025, ahead of an Egyptian Premier League match against Pharco.
+Despite not making his debut in the game, the decision to call him up at such a young age drew praise from Egypt youth national team coach Tamer Hassan, who tipped Abdelkarim to become a key player for Al Ahly.

-The following month, on 6 February 2025, Abdelkarim would make his professional debut for the club, coming on as a late substitute for Emam Ashour in a 2–1 win against Petrojet.
+The following month, on 6 February 2025, Abdelkarim made his professional debut for the club, coming on as a late substitute for Emam Ashour in a 2–1 win against Petrojet.
 In doing so, he became the youngest player to represent the club in the 21st century, surpassing Ramadan Sobhi's record by nine days.
-The following week, it was reported that Dutch Eredivisie club Feyenoord were interested in taking Abdelkarim on trial.
+The following week, it was reported that Dutch club Feyenoord of the Eredivisie were interested in taking Abdelkarim on trial.
+In January 2026, he extended his contract with Al Ahly until 2028.